heseltime/updatesocial/README.md

 * **Milestone 3**: Experiments, April 22 - May 24 (**Milestone week of Monday, May 13**)
 * **Milestone 4**: Service Model, May 6 - May 24 (**Milestone week of Monday, May 20**)
 * **Milestone 5**: Documentation, May 13 - 31 (**Milestone week of Monday, May 27**)

+**In terms of responsibility and accountability, how about a task-manager model where each project group member takes charge of a Milestone?** (Minus know-how since this is task specific, minus documentation since this pertains to everything and the final presentation, plus the practical prototype, which is something Jack is trying to do: let's discuss soon!)
+Service model might particularly relevant to the presentation and could draw on the other tasks, since the final presentation will take place in a JKU (Johannes Kepler University) context.

+If we want to do this: **TODO**

+* Aida: *TODO*
+* Amogh: *TODO*
+* Jack: *TODO*
+* Marcel: *TODO*

 ### Current Project Plan